aprashantz/leetcode-practice/README.md

-Contains python solution to LeetCode questions I solve
+Contains python and sql solution to LeetCode questions I solve